The protein industry plays an enormous role in nourishing billions of people, but also consumes resources and impacts our planet.

 We embrace a sustainable culture that focuses on eliminating waste in any resources we consume – including food, energy, water, packaging and time.
-In 2019, we became the first major food company in the world to be carbon neutral, and the first Canadian food company to set science-based targets for greenhouse gas emissions.
+We are proud to be a carbon neutral company and the only food company in Canada to adopt science-based targets approved by the Science Based Targets initiative.

 Our Sustainable Meat Principles

 But our food system has drifted from its roots – to nourish, to farm sustainably, to strive for social good, to connect deeply with our consumers.